shango/shango.github.io/aws_workstation.md

 5. Copy the decrypted password.

-6. Use an RDP client (such as Remote Desktop Connection on Windows) to connect to your instance using:
+6. Use an RDP client such as Remote Desktop Connection on Windows to connect to your instance using:
-   - The Elastic IP address you associated with your instance
+   • The Elastic IP address you associated with your instance
-   - Username: Administrator
+   • Username: Administrator
-   - Password: the decrypted password
+   • Password: the decrypted password

 7. Accept any security certificates when prompted.